Gunnstein/fatpack/README.rst

 Usage
 -----

-The package provides functions for rainflow cycle counting and defining endurance curves, which can easily be combined with a damage accumulation rule to determine the fatigue damage in a component.
+The package provides classes and functions for rainflow cycle counting, defining endurance curves and racetrack filtering.
 The code example below shows how fatigue damage can be calculated:

 .. code:: python